 Partners in ChargeKazuki Nakamura, Kenichi Izuhara

-From the architect.
+Text description provided by the architects.
 Located in a quiet neighborhood where the average house is 2 stories high, the site has a narrow dimension of 4.6 meters wide and 17.3 meters long, very typical of a Tokyo city center lot.
 Though the site is narrow, the length of the site created a focal point in the design.
 Rather than allowing the constraining width of the plot to be felt, the goal was to create the illusion of an open connection with the surrounding area while still instilling the sense of privacy desired by most home owners within Tokyo.

 In order to create that sense of privacy, a wall design was incorporated on the North and South sides of the home.
 The southern wall is cut away in a manner which allows the eastern light to fill the interior of the house, but at the same time shield the inhabitants from the harsh rays of the setting sun.
 The northern wall is utilized as a reflecting board by capturing the southern light and brightening the interior all the way down to the first floor where light is hardest to reach.